owdvertsbot/TGForward/README.md

 » Use only HTML tags

-» Do not use <br> for get new line.
+» Do not use "BR" HTML tag to get new line.
 If you want to get new line just get new line by clicking ENTER button.

 ### <i>Examples</i>